JINGJINGPAN1/CafeDog/docs/design-document.md

 **Story 3: Adding a café**
 _As a logged-in user, I want to add a new café with a cover photo, so that I can share a new place with the community._

-- User opens the “Add café” modal.
+- User opens the “Recommend a cafe” form.
+- User selects an address from **Google Places Autocomplete** suggestions (the app records `lat/lng` + `placeId`).
-- User enters name/address and selects attributes (WiFi, quiet, rating).
+- User enters/adjusts name and selects attributes (WiFi, quiet, rating).
 - User optionally uploads a cover image (stored in Cloudinary).
 - On submit, the café is created and appears in the list.